 Having undertaken detailed research and observation of Blayney and the region, it is considered that the town of Blayney will have a fundamental role in the tourism performance of the Shire.
-While attractions or features for the town itself are not so evident, and certainly not well publicised, there are still opportunities for Blayney's share of the tourist market, without contriving a tourism icon for the town
+While attractions or features for the town itself are not so evident, and certainly not well publicised, there are still opportunities for Blayney's share of the town.